 - Innovation (how novel and original is the solution?)

-- Transformative potential (how likely is it to transform the nature of clinical documentation?)
+- Transformative potential (how likely is it to transform the nature of patient engagement?)

 - Completeness (is the solution is well thought-out and complete)